mrverde/tfm_uoc_boe_frontend/README.md

 # Boilerplate frontend react

-This is a basic boilerplate which provides a basic frontend starter pack.
+This is a basic boilerplate which provides a frontend starter pack.

-It's based in react and it's based and built with the following technologies:
+It's based in react and it's build with the following technologies:

 * React (includes react's router)
 * i18next (translations)